crashinvaders/gdx-texture-packer-gui/distribution/files/readme.txt

 You may execute launch.sh bash script to launch application

 Windows
-There are number of utility files to integrate application with Windows: create_desktop_shortcut.bat - creates runnable shortcut on the user's desktop add_to_start_menu.bat - adds runnable shortcut to user's start menu launch.bat - starts application launcher_no_cmd.vbs - does exactly what launch.bat does, but CMD window won't appear in that case
+launch.bat - starts application
+launcher_no_cmd.vbs - does exactly what launch.bat does, but CMD window won't appear in that case